ARCHIT-RAVIKUMAR/ARCHIT-RAVIKUMAR/README.md

 - 💞️ I’m looking to collaborate on .....
 - 📫 How to reach me ?
 - 😄 Pronouns: 🗿
-- ⚡ Fun fact: I'm a TECHIE😁
+- ⚡ Fun fact: I'm a Tech enthusiast

 <!---
 ARCHIT-RAVIKUMAR/ARCHIT-RAVIKUMAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.